The Little Things Make All The Difference

 Trailer Hitch Saved A LifeReading the above article got me thinking about an incident that occurred many years ago in the Big Thompson Canyon between Loveland Colorado and Estes Park.

-Originally, a friend sent me the photo, and I didn’t know where it came from.
+Originally, a friend sent me the photo, and I did not know where it came from.
 I posted it on the Synthx.com website with a trailer design article, then one day a paramedic who was at the accident contacted me about it.
 He saw it online and reached out to tell me the story.
 Truly, this was an amazing experience.
 The life of the driver literally saved by the success of that trailer hitch.
-Yes, that’s one very luck driver!
+Yes, that is one very lucky driver!

 This story is in stark contrast to the other one of unhitching above.